PepsiCo, Inc.

 What external forces can significantly affect this company?

-Corn futures volatility directly impacts Cheetos and Doritos input costs, since corn starch and meal represent 40% of ingredient costs.
-Sugar taxes in Mexico, the UK, and other jurisdictions reduce beverage consumption and force reformulation investments.
-Climate change threatens potato growing regions in Idaho and Washington state that are critical for Lay's production.
+Corn futures prices move directly into the cost of making Cheetos and Doritos, since corn starch and meal make up about 40 percent of ingredient costs.
+Sugar taxes in Mexico, the UK, and other countries reduce how much soda people buy and force expensive recipe changes.
+Climate change puts Idaho and Washington state potato-growing regions at risk, which would directly threaten Lay's chip production.

 Where is this company structurally vulnerable?